The Peter Blazey Fellowship

 The Peter Blazey Fellowship was launched by the Hon.
 Justice Michael Kirby in May 2004.

 The Fellowship is awarded annually to writers in the non-fiction fields of biography, autobiography and life writing and is intended to further a work in progress.
-Applications will be judged on literary merit, and the winner will be supported in his or her work by a prize of approximately $15 000, and a one-month writer-in-residency at The Australia Centre.
+Applications will be judged on literary merit, and the winner will be supported in their work by a prize of approximately $15,000, and a one-month writer-in-residency at The Australia Centre.

-- The Fellowship is to be offered nationally and awarded annually.
-Applicants must either be an Australian citizen or have Australian residency
+- Applicants must either be an Australian citizen or have Australian residency.
+The Fellowship is to be offered nationally.

 - The decision of the Judging Committee is final

-The award winner will be announced at the Faculty of Arts Literary Awards at Melbourne Writers Festival (24 August - 4 September 2016).
+The award winner will be announced at the Australian Centre, Faculty of Arts Literary Awards at the Melbourne Writers Festival.
+Unsuccessful entrants will be notified after the awards event.

 - Synopsis (no more than one page) of the project and proposed work to be undertaken during the Fellowship

 - An extract of approximately 5,000 words of unpublished material.
 (Text should be spaced at one and a half lines)